Pascal's wager: The wager

 Pascal asks the reader to analyze humankind's position, where our actions can be enormously consequential, but our understanding of those consequences is flawed.
 While we can discern a great deal through reason, we are ultimately forced to gamble.
 Pascal cites a number of distinct areas of uncertainty in human life:

-Pascal describes humanity as a finite being trapped within an incomprehensible infinity, briefly thrust into being from non-being, with no explanation of "Why?" or "What?" or "How?"
+Pascal describes humanity as a finite being trapped within divine incomprehensibility, briefly thrust into being from non-being, with no explanation of "Why?" or "What?" or "How?"
 On Pascal's view, human finitude constrains our ability to achieve truth reliably.

 Given that reason alone cannot determine whether God exists, Pascal concludes that this question functions as a coin toss.
 However, even if we do not know the outcome of this coin toss, we must base our actions on some expectation about the consequence.
 We must decide whether to live as though God exists, or whether to live as though God does not exist, even though we may be mistaken in either case.

 In Pascal's assessment, participation in this wager is not optional.
 Merely by existing in a state of uncertainty, we are forced to choose between the available courses of action for practical purposes.